MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-remove-pages.md

 ### Edit a table view

-To edit a view for a table complete these steps:
+To edit a view for a table that's added to your app in a page, complete these steps:

-1. Select a page based on a table.
+1. In the model-driven app designer, select a page that is based on a table.
 1. On the command bar, select **Edit view**.

 The view designer is displayed where you can edit the table view.
 More information: [Edit public views from a table](create-or-edit-model-driven-app-view.md#edit-public-views-from-a-table)